What is the PayPal Rewards Card and how does it work?

 How does the PayPal Rewards Card stack up?

-Canstar’s research analysts looked at the 67 rewards credit cards currently on our database and found only five have no annual fee, as is set to be the case with the PayPal Rewards Card.
+Canstar’s research analysts looked at the 68 rewards credit cards currently on our database and found that the PayPal Rewards Card is one of only six with no annual fee.

-American Express has three credit cards with no annual fee, BankVic has one and Coles has another.
+American Express has three such credit cards with no annual fee, BankVic has one (which now also includes a 6.99% six-month interest rate) and Coles has another.
 At the time of writing, all of those cards have purchase rates lower than PayPal’s 20.99%.

 We crunched the numbers and found the American Express Essential Credit Card would have the cheapest monthly repayments and interest costs among those no-annual fee cards and PayPal’s card.